 Fine silver is a soft precious metal that is commonly preferred with intricate designs.
 Fine silver is also known as pure silver or 99.9% pure.
 Sterling silver is a pure grade of silver, composed of 92.5% silver and 7.5% copper.
 Copper is added for durability.
 The cost of silver wedding rings are approximately 1/90th of the price of platinum, and 1/60th of the price of gold.
 Silver does require extra care when it tarnishes.

 Finding the perfect wedding rings is just the beginning of the happily ever after story.
 If you need help creating the fairy tale wedding, the designers at Crystal Ballroom at Sunset Harbor can make your wedding day the dream that it should be.
-Contact Crystal Ballroom at Sunset Harbor for a complimentary VIP tour of this picturesque wedding venue (in-person or video tour).
+Meet with the in-house designers and customize your ceremony and reception space.
+Exchange your rings in a wedding venue designed just for you.